Translating Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X') into English

 - One announces that he has found out who Kudō is.

 - The second draws Yasuko's attention to the enclosed photos as the source of his knowledge.

-The English translation melds the two into a single sentence, transforming the original second sentence into a bare functional clause: 'As you can tell by the enclosed pictures'.
-This loses most of the flavour of the Japanese.
+The English translation melds them into a single sentence, transforming the original second sentence into a businesslike 'As you can tell by the enclosed pictures'.
+This loses the flavour of the original.

-- In demanding that Yasuko clarify her relationship with Kudō, Ishigami uses 貴女に訊きたい Anata ni kikitai 'I want to ask you', the language of arguments.
+2. In demanding that Yasuko clarify her relationship with Kudō, Ishigami says 貴女に訊きたい Anata ni kikitai 'I want to ask you', the language of arguments.
 In translation, this becomes 'I must ask', indicating that the stalker feels impelled, perhaps by feeling or circumstance, to ask this question.
-This more reticent attitude fits in with other aspects of the translation.
+This sounds more reticent than the original.

 Watashi wa anata ni meijiru kenri ga aru.
 Sokkoku, kono dansei to wakare-nasai.

 Samonakuba, watashi no ikari wa kono dansei ni mukau koto ni naru.

 I have the right to give you orders.
 Break up with this man immediately.